Local guide · Kinshasa

 A good message does not try to impress.
 It sets one clear idea, one simple pace, and leaves the other person room to respond.

-The real question is not “which place impresses the most?” but “which setting lets the date feel simple, calm, and natural?”
+The real question is not “which place impresses the most?” but “where will we be able to talk easily and feel comfortable from the first few minutes?”

-A date becomes more comfortable when the venue, the format, and the duration stay simple.
-The goal is not to impress, but to make the meeting possible.
+A date feels more comfortable when the venue, the format, and the duration stay simple.
+The goal is not to impress, but to give the meeting a real chance.

-When a city has rhythm and intensity, the best first plan is often the clearest one: a simple setup, a clear moment, and an intention that is easy to read.
+When a city has rhythm and intensity, the best first plan is often the one people grasp quickly: a simple place, a clear moment, and a real intention to meet.